The Stadium Shop Era and Limited Revenue Structure

 The Fashion Revolution and Brand Collaboration Impact

 Entering the 2010s, NPB's merchandise business underwent a major transformation.
 The pioneer was the Yokohama DeNA BayStars' merchandise strategy.
 After DeNA acquired the team in 2012, they introduced IT company marketing methods and dramatically improved merchandise design quality.
 The shift from traditional 'cheering goods' to 'everyday fashion items' achieved designs intended for wear outside the stadium, cultivating new customer segments.
 The BayStars refreshed their team logo with sophisticated typography and launched a monochrome-based apparel line, successfully reaching audiences beyond traditional baseball fans.
 Even more impactful was the active development of collaborations with fashion brands by various teams.
 The Hanshin Tigers and BEAMS collaboration, Hiroshima Toyo Carp's 'Carp Girls' merchandise line, and Fukuoka SoftBank Hawks' street fashion direction each established unique brand identities.
 The Carp thoroughly leveraged red as their brand color, expanding into everyday items such as tote bags and smartphone cases, which proved highly successful in attracting female fans.
-These collaboration products tend to sell out immediately even at price points 30% to 50% higher than standard merchandise, simultaneously achieving brand value enhancement and revenue expansion.
+These collaboration products tend to sell out immediately even at price points well above standard merchandise, simultaneously achieving brand value enhancement and revenue expansion.
 Merchandise transformed from 'cheering tools' to 'tools of self-expression.'

 E-Commerce Expansion and Digital Commerce Growth

 What accelerated merchandise business growth was the full-scale development of e-commerce sites.
 Merchandise that could previously only be purchased at stadium shops became available from anywhere in the country through team official online shops and platforms like Rakuten and Amazon.
 This change was groundbreaking for fans living in rural areas or unable to visit stadiums.
 Particularly noteworthy is that e-commerce enabled the visualization of merchandise sales data.
 Real-time understanding of which products were selling, when, and in which regions became possible, enabling demand-forecast-based production planning and targeted marketing.
-During the 2020 COVID-19 pandemic, when stadium sales were restricted, some teams saw e-commerce sales surge over 200% year-over-year, decisively establishing the importance of digital commerce.
+During the 2020 COVID-19 pandemic, when stadium sales were restricted, some teams grew e-commerce sales sharply, decisively establishing the importance of digital commerce.
 Following the pandemic, teams have made EC-exclusive limited products and online pre-sales standard practice.
 Integration with social media has also advanced, with purchase funnels from new product announcements to checkout now fully completable on smartphones.
 An increasing number of teams are adopting made-to-order production methods, building systems that respond to diverse fan needs while minimizing inventory risk.

 Regional Economic Impact of Merchandise